alex4200/PyBlock/README.md

 You can specify the argument `--vertical` to search the complete vertical column.
 In the example that would be a box with minimal coordinates (60, 0, -440) and maximal coordinates (1400, 255, -360).

+To list blocks in the nether you can use the option `--dimension nether`.

 ### Finding a block

 `mc-block --coords 100 40 -400 --radius 20 --block diamond_ore`

 This command lists the exact block coordinates of each occurance of the block type 'diamond_ore' that has been found in the specified search area.

+To find blocks in the nether you can use the option `--dimension nether`.

 ### Plotting all levels in an area